-When you ask your children about Easter, what exactly do they say?.
-There are lots of celebrations that we as adults do not know the origin and the true meaning of this celebration is lost to children as well.
+When you ask your children about Easter, what exactly do they say?
+There are lots of celebrations that even adults don’t know the origin or the true meaning of, and this is then lost to children as well.

 How To Teach About Easter

 Some churches show movies like the passion of Christ to children in Sunday school.
 However, I believe this is too graphic for young children.
-We cannot be silent on the real reason for Easter and leave our children to think that it is all about chocolates and bunnies.
-Easter is about celebration, but we celebrate the obedience of Jesus Christ, his sacrifice, and shedding of his blood, if not for his resurrection, we would all not be here living the life of victory and power.
+We cannot be silent on the real reason for Easter.
+It is so important to ensure that our children don’t think that it is all about chocolates and bunnies.
+Rather is it a celebration, of the obedience of Jesus Christ, his sacrifice, and the shedding of his blood.
+If not for his resurrection, we would all not be here living a life of victory and power.

 The more we talk about the Lord, the earlier our children learn the truth about the kingdom and understand what God is about.
-Two years ago, I was telling my daughter about my happiness that there was an altar call for people who wanted to give their lives to Christ after the Sunday service.
-I told her how thrilled I was to see lots of people came forward because every time we get someone to give their life to Christ, God is happy.
+When my daughter was much younger, I was telling her about my happiness that there was an altar call for people who wanted to give their lives to Christ after the Sunday service.
+I told her how thrilled I was to see lots of people come forward.
+And explained that this is because every time we get someone to give their life to Christ, God is happy.

 She asked me what it means for them to give their life to Christ and I explained that it means they are now born again and that they would be growing closer to God every day.
 After listening to me she said, “Mum I want to be born again”.
 She reminded me that she has asked before and that she also wants to be baptized.